Moskvitch: Belgium

 The Moskvitch 408 was manufactured in Belgium under the Scaldia name.
 In 1965, this name was changed to Scaldia-Volga.
 These vehicles were imported partially built from the Soviet Union, with their engines and transmission installed after arrival in Belgium.
-Some of these vehicles were equipped with British origin Perkins diesel engines.
+Some of them were equipped with British-origin Perkins diesel engines.
 The Moskvitch 2141 Aleko was also assembled by Scaldia-Volga for a short period of time.